F2BEAR/EasyQR/README.md

-# QRGenerator
+# QR-Generator

-A QR code generator
+A simple QR code generator on JavaScript HTML adn CSS

 I created this project to play around a bit with the [qr-code-styling ](https://github.com/kozakdenys/qr-code-styling) JavaScript library and I also made an article on medium that you can read [here][medium]